MLBible/deep-learning/neural-networks/index.md

 By using nonlinear basis functions, we allow the function $$y(\mathbf{x}, \mathbf{w})$$ to be a nonlinear function of the input vector $$x$$.
 Functions of the form (1) are called linear models; however, because this function is linear in $$w$$, it is this linearity in the parameters that will greatly simplify the analysis of this class of models.

-The example of polynomial regression considered <a href="https://mlbible.github.io/classical-ml/multiple-linear-regression/#introduction" target="_blank">multiple linear regression</a> is a particular example of this model in which there is a single input variable $$x$$, and the basis functions take the form of powers of $$x$$ so that $$\phi_j (x) = x^j$$.
+The example of polynomial regression considered in <a href="https://mlbible.github.io/classical-ml/multiple-linear-regression/#introduction" target="_blank">multiple linear regression</a> is a particular example of this model in which there is a single input variable $$x$$, and the basis functions take the form of powers of $$x$$ so that $$\phi_j (x) = x^j$$.
 One limitation of polynomial basis functions is that they are global functions of the input variable, so that changes in one region of input space affect all other regions.
 This can be resolved by dividing the input space up into regions and fitting a different polynomial in each region, leading to spline functions (Hastie et al., 2001).

 # Feedforward Neural Networks or Multilayer Perceptron